SyncfusionExamples/how-to-programmatically-add-column-to-caption-summary-row-in-wpf-datagrid/README.md

 How to programmatically add column to caption summary row in WPF DataGrid (SfDataGrid)?
 # About the sample

-In SfDataGrid, you can add column to caption summary row by adding GridSummaryColumn to CaptionSummaryRow.SummaryColumns.
+SfDataGrid allows you to add column to CaptionSummaryRow programmatically by adding GridSummaryColumn to CaptionSummaryRow.SummaryColumns.

 ```c#
 dataGrid.Loaded += DataGrid_Loaded;